 A sentence is commonly defined as "a complete unit of thought."
 Normally, a sentence expresses a relationship, conveys a command, voices a question, or describes someone or something.
 It begins with a capital letter and ends with a period, question mark, or exclamation mark.

 The basic parts of a sentence are the subject and the verb.
-The subject is usually a noun--a word that names a person, place, or thing.
-The predicate (or verb) usually follows the subject and identifies an action or a state of being.
-See if you can identify the subject and the predicate in each of the following short sentences:
+The subject is usually a noun—a word (or phrase) that names a person, place, or thing.
+The verb (or predicate) usually follows the subject and identifies an action or a state of being.
+See if you can identify the subject and the verb in each of the following short sentences:

 Pronouns

 Pronouns are words that take the place of nouns in a sentence.
-In the second sentence below, the pronoun she stands for Merdine:
+In the second sentence below, the pronoun she stands for Molly:

 Objects